Barbecue sandwich: Missouri

-In Kansas City, Missouri, beef brisket barbecue sandwiches are common, and are served with sauce atop them or dry.
+In Kansas City, Missouri, a grilled pork steak or sliced beef, slathered with Missouri-style sweet and tangy tomato-based sauce, are among the most traditional barbecue sandwich bouquets.
+The meat was usually cooked over direct heat and served on a sandwich bun with little to no extras.
+The sauce is characterized by its balance of sweetness, vinegar, and mild spice.
+This sandwich is in keeping with Missouri’s barbecue tradition of big flavor, big portions, and a heavy emphasis on sauced grilled meats.

 North Carolina

-Chopped pork barbecue sandwiches with coleslaw served on the sandwich are common in North Carolina.
-The term "barbecue" in North Carolina commonly refers specifically to barbecued, chopped pork, whereas other barbecued foods are often referred to by their actual food name.
+Chopped pork barbecue sandwiches with coleslaw served on the sandwich are most common in North Carolina.
+The term "barbecue" in North Carolina refers specifically to barbecued, chopped pork that is slow-cooked or smoked whereas other barbecued foods are often referred to by their actual food name.

+South Carolina

+South Carolina is well-known for their mustard barbecue sauce, known as "Carolina Gold."
+Their barbecue sandwiches use pulled pork that has been slow-cooked over wood coals and a yellow sauce.
+Coleslaw is a common topping, complementing the meat and sauce.
+Styles vary across the state, with some areas having tomato or pepper and vinegar sauces.
+The mustard sauce selection sets South Carolina apart, giving them a distinctive attribute.

 Tennessee

 Chopped pork shoulder barbecue sandwiches served with coleslaw atop them are common in Memphis, Tennessee.
 For example, Leonard Heuberger, who in 1922 founded a barbecue restaurant in Memphis named Leonard's, has been reputed there as being the inventor of the "classic Memphis pork barbecue sandwich".
 This sandwich was prepared on a bun with chopped or pulled pork shoulder meat, a tomato-based sauce, and coleslaw.
 In the book Southern Food: At Home, on the Road, in History, it is stated that other restaurants "followed suit" regarding this sandwich style, and that "...the standard has not changed in more than 60 years."
 At the Memphis restaurant chain Tops, pork shoulder sandwiches are described in this book as a "mainstay" that have existed as such since 1952, when the first Tops restaurant opened.